How to watch San Francisco Giants vs. St. Louis Cardinals

-The San Francisco Giants take on the St. Louis Cardinals again today in game two of this four-game series.
+The San Francisco Giants head to Busch Stadium tonight to take on the St. Louis Cardinals to kick off a three-game series tonight.

-Starting for the Giants will be Alex Cobb, who enters tonight’s game with a 5.40 ERA, 1.80 FIP, with 14 strikeouts to five walks in 10 innings pitched.
-This will be Cobb’s fourth start for the season, having missed one due to a groin strain.
-His last was against the Washington Nationals on Sunday, in which he “allowed” five runs (only one earned) on four hits, walking three in less than an inning, before being replaced by Sam Long.
+Taking the mound for the Giants will be Logan Webb, making his seventh start of the season.
+Webb enters tonight’s game with a 3.82 ERA, 2.67 FIP, with 27 strikeouts to eight walks in 35.1 innings pitched.
+Webb has not been as sharp as he was in his dominant season last year, averaging three runs in each of his last four starts, but he’s mostly been picked up by big numbers from the offense.

-Taking the mound for the Cardinals will be Jordan Hicks, a 25 year old right hander in his fourth season with the organization.
-He’ll be making his fourth start of the season, entering tonight’s game with a 3.65 ERA, 5.28 FIP with 13 strikeouts to eight hits in 12.1 innings, averaging three innings per start.
+A week ago, that was a tall order for the Giants, as they faced tonight’s Cardinals starter, right-hander Jordan Hicks.
+Hicks kept the Giants to two runs on three hits with five strikeouts and two walks in 4.1 innings.

 Lineups